You want smart political talk without the meltdowns?

 When I see somebody's law enforcement, they're a veteran, I feel safer.

-But at the same time, I've seen that he's he has this kind of like brass knuckles, this weapon in his hand where he has It's like a tiger claw thing or a lady claw thing that they call it, you wrap it around your fingers.
+But at the same time, I'm seeing that he has this kind of like brass knuckles, this weapon in his hand where he has.

 Scary.

-After it was done, somebody said, you realize you never dropped the microphone.
+After it was done, somebody said, You realize you never dropped the microphone.

-Uh that's what was in my left hand.
+That's what was in my left hand.

-Uh, and then within just a few moments, there was seven, eight, nine, ten people all on top of him, tackling him.
+And then within just a few moments, there was seven, eight, nine, ten people all on top of him, tackling him.

-Uh, somebody was talking about how they feel like he might have some type of mental health issues, maybe it's connected to his service.
+Somebody was talking about how they feel like he might have some type of mental health issues.

-Uh, but this whole thing could have been a lot worse.
+But this whole thing could have been a lot worse.

-I it this could have gotten a lot worse.
+This could have gotten a lot worse.

 Look, it's totally understandable.

-I mean, I've done a lot of public events in my life as well, and and I would tend to think the way you do.
+I mean, I've done a lot of public events in my life as well, and I would tend to think the way you do.

-Um, but you know, so I can understand you certainly didn't see it happen.
+But, you know, so I can understand you certainly didn't see it happen.

 You predicted last night, and it turned out to be true.

-Now, you you said you you were attacked by this guy last night, comes within inches, he could have killed you, and this image proves it, and we'll show it on TV tonight.
+He could have killed you, and this image proves it, and we'll show it on TV tonight.

-Uh he was charged with second-degree attempted assault.
+He was charged with second-degree attempted assault.

 And then it gets worse because he's now free as a bird because he's out on bail.